 PLEASE READ CAREFULLY – DISCLAIMER

-The information on this website and in the OUS TDI Guide is intended to assist in the administration of the plan, and it includes a summary of common TDI Plan provisions.
+The information on this website and in the Oregon Public Universities TDI Guide is intended to assist in the administration of the plan, and it includes a summary of common TDI Plan provisions.
 To obtain additional information about the Plan, talk to your campus’ Benefits Officer for specific assistance.

 In case of conflict between this website or guide and the official plan documents of the TDI and Oregon state law, the official plan documents, Oregon state law, and federal regulations will govern.